rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 ```
 > Want additional options?
 Need help troubleshooting?
 See [High Availability Install: Advanced Options]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/#advanced-configurations).

 Rancher server is designed to be secure by default and requires SSL/TLS configuration.
-There are three options for the source of the certificate:
+There are two options for the source of the certificate:

 {{% accordion id="self-signed" label="Rancher-Generated Certificates (Default)" %}}
 The default is for Rancher to generate a CA and use the `cert-manager` to issue the certificate for access to the Rancher server interface.